-Many of us old-timers remember eating these Pancakes at one or more meals, quite frequently.
+Many of us old-timers remember eating these Pancakes frequently, at one or more meals.

-They were served for breakfast, dinner (what we called our mid-day meal), or supper..
+They were served for breakfast, dinner, what we called our mid-day meal, or supper, our evening meal.

 Heat oil in a skillet on medium/high heat until hot enough for frying.

-In addition to serving with the condiments listed above, sliced tomatoes and an egg omlette team well with this dish especially for brunch.
+In addition to serving with the condiments listed above, sliced tomatoes and an egg omelet team well with this dish especially for brunch.